2jacobtan/bankSimu/README.md

 Considered using existing slice sampling module, e.g. https://hackage.haskell.org/package/speedy-slice, but since the PDF was strictly monotonic, I could code a much faster algorithm using the inverse PDF function.

-*** should have used record types, but I was not familiar with using it in Haskell when I did this assignment :(
+*** should have used record syntax, but I was lazy and not familiar with using it in Haskell when I did this assignment :(

 # GHCI (REPL) output:
 ![GHCI outut](https://github.com/2jacobtan/bankSimu/blob/master/Screenshots%20of%20assignment/GHCI%20(REPL)%20output.PNG)